maks/nlogger/README.md

 Possible debug levels are `trace`, `debug`, `info`, `warn`, `error`.

+You can also use single letter alias's of the above - eg. log.d()

 Changes
 -------
+o.4.0 - Added single letter aliases

 0.3.0 - Added parameters support to logging methods

 0.2.0 - Added configuration file support